hack3r3d/dracula/DESIGN.md

 }
 ```

 Then in the application, if you're building something like a disc golf scoring application and you want to track scores for each hole in a round, you would create multiple counters - one for each hole.
-The key piece of data to make this work is the collatorId.
-That's a UUID that the application creates and assigns to counter objects.
-This will allow the application to be able to retrieve the counters as a collection of counters, which is what a disc golf scorecard would require if tracking scores per hole.
+The key piece of data to make this work is the collatorId and position.
+The collatorId is a UUID that the application creates and assigns to counter objects.
+The position is also created by the application.
+It must be a unique number for the provided collatorId.
+Position doesn't need to indicate sort or priority within the collection of counters, but it could, it depends on the application.
+The collatorId and position are the two key data points necessary to retrieve a specific counter from a collection.

-But even if you're creating only a simple single counter, your application must still provide a collatorId because it is how you will retrieve all counters.
+But even if you're creating only a simple single counter, your application must still provide a collatorId and position because it is how you will retrieve all counters.

+## API
+The API consists of a couple of basically CRUD functions.

+### createCounter(counterId, [data])
+Create counter using the application provided counterId.
+Creating multiple counters with the same counterId, groups them together as a collection of counters.
+If data is provided, it gets saved on the counter as meta data.

+### updateCounter(counterId, position, count, [data])
+This updates a counter in the collection associated with the provided counterId at the provided position with the new count value.
+If data is provided, gets saved on the counter

+### getCounter(counterId, position)
+Get a specific counter using counterId and position, returns a counter document.

+### getCounters(counterId)
+Gets all of the counters with that counterId.
+Returns an array of counter documents.

 ## History